FREE SAME DAY EXPRESS SHIPPING ON AU ORDERS OVER $40 (BY 1PM, M-F).

 What is Toxic Shock Syndrome?

 You can expect to get your period for quite some time, Moxette.
-Women will generally experience their period until they reach menopause, which happens at around 50 -55 years old (but don’t worry about that just yet, we’ll talk about that some other time!).
+People who experience a period will generally do so their period until they reach menopause, which happens at around 50 -55 years old (but don’t worry about that just yet, we’ll talk about that some other time!).

 In the meantime, the best thing you can do is be kind to yourself and your body and remember that self-care is important, especially when you might be experiencing some of these classic period dramas!
 Have a warm bath, snack on some of your favourite chocolate and just do what makes you feel good!

-We’ve put together a specially curated ‘Welcome to Periods!’
-Box with a heap of Moxie must-haves to help you curb all the period drama that can come with a first period.
-Think super cute knickers, a mini hot water bottle, chocolate, and of course, your choice of Moxie period products.
-Find out more HERE.
+We’ve put together a specially curated selection of 'Welcome to Periods!'
+Boxes with a heap of Moxie must-haves to help you curb all the period drama that can come with a first period.
+Think super cute and comfy cotton knickers, a mini hot water bottle, chocolate, and of course, all the Moxie you need, for when you need it most.